Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 The interior transformation from Aladdin to Planet Hollywood is being done in small stages, as they are keeping the resort open during the process.

 The photo (left) shows a unique before and after view.
+These two images are from our friends at

 early rendering new rendering